 The CRF250R’s new 249cc four-valve unicam engine is smoother and stronger off the bottom, maintains its midrange Punch and as revs rise makes not only more power and torque, holds onto it at higher rpm and for noticeably longer – useful for stringing sections or corners together without changing gear.

 The CRF250R’s 49mm inverted Showa®o; SFF-Air TAC fork weighs less than a conventional-spring design, it’s easier to adjust, and it helps keep the front end planted.
-The 2017 model is also five millimetres longer to enhance the bike’s stability.
+This model is also five millimetres longer to enhance the bike’s stability.

 Introducing the 2015 CRF250R